 A 39.34% CER puts DeepSeek 4th out of 5 models in our full-50 benchmark.
 That is not a competitive aggregate number.

 But the aggregate hides the interesting finding.
-DeepSeek's errors are not evenly distributed across page types — they are concentrated in specific archetypes where it is a poor fit, while it performs competitively on others.
+DeepSeek's errors are not evenly distributed across page types.
+It is a poor fit for some pages and competitive on others.

 Pages